awsdocs/aws-doc-sdk-examples/dotnetv3/Kinesis/README.md

 Alternatively, you can run the example from within your IDE.

+## Tests

+⚠ Running the tests might result in charges to your AWS account.

+To find instructions for running these tests, see the [README](../README.md#Tests) in the `dotnetv3` folder.

 ## Additional resources
 * [Amazon Kinesis Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/introduction.html)
 * [Amazon Kinesis API Reference](https://docs.aws.amazon.com/kinesis/latest/APIReference/Welcome.html)